 Order Migraine Medication Online

 You can order migraine treatment online with Simple Online Doctors Australian registered online doctor and pharmacy service.
 If you have been previously diagnosed with migraines you may complete an online assessment which is reviewed by an Australian registered doctor.
-If appropriate the doctor will provide a script for your medicine which is dispensed at our Australian pharmacy and sent to you by express post.
+If appropriate the doctor will request a brief consultation and if appropriate provide a script for your medicine which is dispensed at our Australian pharmacy and sent to you by express post.
+If repeat supplies are appropriate for you, they will be prescribed and saved on your account.

 What is a Migraine?